 Cultivating a Culture with a Growth Mindset for Leadership

-Leaders who cultivate a growth mindset in themselves also help create growth cultures.
+Leaders who are cultivating a growth mindset in themselves also help create growth cultures.

 Much like an individual’s growth, a company culture doesn’t change overnight from a fixed mindset to a growth mindset.
 Like any change, it takes time, motivation, resilience, and hard work.